Code-Institute-Submissions/SexualHealthDublin/README.md

 This project has helped me work on my skills from my MS1, as well as build my skills from the most recent modules.
 It has also helped me with asking for help when I need it, and knowing where I need to look for answers.
 While challenging, this project also increased my self confidence in the area.
 I look forward to continuing to build my skills in front-end development, and to learning about back-end development in the upcoming modules!

+On a more personal note, I chose this as the subject for my site: One, because I wanted to do something with real-world application, and two, because I have a personal connection to it.
+We all do.
+Sexual healthcare is incredibly important and stigmatized all at once.
+Trying to find sexual healthcare can be daunting and embarrassing because of internalized shame and social stigmas.
+In Dublin, the availability of these services are better than in many places, but still lacking.
+This is a project I would like to see in the real world.

 ## Credits
 * [My MS1 Project](https://mcalistm.github.io/NightValeCommunityRadio/)